Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Abstract

 \section{Abstract}

 With the introduction of the transformer architecture in computer vision, increasing model scale has been demonstrated as a clear path to achieving performance and robustness gains.
 However, with model parameter counts reaching the billions, classical finetuning approaches are becoming increasingly limiting and even unfeasible when models become hosted as inference APIs, as in NLP.
-To this end, visual prompt learning, whereby a model is adapted by learning additional inputs, has emerged as a potential solution for adapting frozen and cloud-hosted models: During inference, this neither requires access to the internals of models' forward pass function, nor requires any post-processing.
-In this work, we propose the Prompt Generation Network (PGN) that generates high performing, input-dependent prompts by sampling from an end-to-end learned library of tokens.
-We further introduce the ``prompt inversion'' trick, with which PGNs can be efficiently trained in a latent space but deployed as strictly input-only prompts for inference.
-We show the PGN is effective in adapting pretrained models to various new datasets: It surpasses previous methods by a large margin on 12/12 datasets and even outperforms full-finetuning on 5/12, while requiring 100x less parameters.
+Visual input-prompt learning, an adaptation technique in which additional inputs in visual (RGB) space are learned, has emerged as a potential solution for adapting frozen and cloud-hosted models, requiring neither access to the forward pass, nor post-processing.
+Yet so far, these constraints have deteriorated adaptation performances significantly.
+To this end, we propose the Prompt Generation Network (PGN) that generates a different prompt for every data point, which is then used to adapt a frozen pretrained vision model to a target task.
+We show that the PGN effectively adapts pretrained models to various new datasets: It surpasses previous methods by a large margin on 12/12 datasets and even outperforms full-finetuning on 5/12, while requiring 100x fewer parameters.
+Lastly, we introduce the ``prompt inversion'' trick, with which PGNs can be efficiently trained in a latent space but deployed in RGB input space for inference.